salieo/cropcalc-js/README.md

 This setting is similar to [`"auto"`](#auto) except the generated crop dimensions will *always* be equal to [*target_width*](#target_width--target_height-) and [*target_height*](#target_width--target_height-) - in other words this generates the most scaled crop out of all **zoom** options.
 The resulting crop will not be scaled in order to retain the smallest suggested crop.

 #### `"focus"`
 The `"focus"` setting should only be used when a [focus region](#focus-1) is specified.
-This setting will zoom the image only as much as is nessecary to position the subject in the middle of the [focus region](#focus-1).
+This setting will zoom the image only as much as is necessary to position the subject in the middle of the [focus region](#focus-1).

 #### `"focus-auto"`
 The `"focus-auto"` setting should only be used when a [focus region](#focus-1) is specified.
 This setting takes the maximum zoom as defined by [`"focus"`](#focus) or [`"auto"`](#auto) (whichever is greater).

 ### focus
 The **focus** option allows the desired location of the subject in the resulting crop to be specified.
 The aim is always to position the subject as close to the center of the focus region as possible.
-The **zoom** option [`"focus"`](#focus) can also be set in conjunction with this option to attempt to adjust the scale of the crop to properly accomodate the subject within the focus region.
+The **zoom** option [`"focus"`](#focus) can also be set in conjunction with this option to attempt to adjust the scale of the crop to properly accommodate the subject within the focus region.

 The **focus** option can be set with an object containing the following properties specifying the sides of the focus region (in px):